TanTanDev/worley_biomes/README.md

 [bracket-noise](https://crates.io/crates/bracket-noise).
 The reason I don't fork bracket is because bracket-fast-nosie is a sub crate inside a collection of libraries.
 My version implement serialization+deserialization with serde.

-My fork implements serde serialization/deserialization.
 I haven't done performance comparisons with other libraries, it does the job well, and I like the api.

 ## Bevy support table